TerriaJS/soe/SOE_CHANGES.md

 Change Log for State of Environment Map
 =======================================

+### 2017-01-??

+* Updated help video so that it plays in more browsers
+* Removed about button

 ### 2017-01-31

 * Help screens added. `Help` button in top right corner provides step by step help for some SOE specific tasks.